 It has French influences and even uses butter in some sauces.
 Fresh ingredients are played up, which is one reason I adore Vietnamese cuisine.

 This unique cuisine combines sweet and spicy, salty and sour elements, in a complex way.

 As we stood in line at the restaurant; inching forward in this hole in the wall, we slowly found ourselves standing by the kitchen where we ogled every dish that passed under our noses.

 We quickly discovered that soft shell crabs, piled high on platters with fresh greens and herbs were quite popular.
 They looked delectable and smelled addictively good.

 Upon being seated in our cozy booth, we immediately placed our order for the crabs.
 Now crabs aren’t cheap and still we splurged.

 Of course crabs are still not cheap and our budget doesn’t seem to have really changed, so they are still a splurge, but a worthy one.

 Succulent sweet crabs in a crunchy light batter, wrapped in soft leaf lettuce, filled with fresh herbs and dipped in a salty, spicy, sweet fish sauce is one of life’s greatest pleasures.
 Yeah-they are even better than that.
 Whatever that may be.

 So it wasn’t too long ago when I found myself in the heart of Denver, near one of the city’s more gourmet markets; the kind of place you go when you want special meat or fish or those hard to find ingredients.

 Soft shells are easy to prepare.
 And fast.
-The hardest thing was taking the photos.
-I really didn’t want too, but knowing I don’t make soft shells often, I wanted to show the kids my idea of a proper last meal.
+I suffered through the photo taking; I really didn’t want too, but knowing I don’t make soft shells often, I wanted to show the kids my idea of a proper last meal.